stribika/stribika.github.io/_posts/2015-01-04-secure-secure-shell.md

 * *Block size*:
   Does not apply to stream ciphers.
   At least 128 bits.
-  This eliminates 14 because CAST has a 64 bit block size.
+  This eliminates 13 and 14 because those have a 64 bit block size.
 * *Cipher mode*:
   The recommended approach here is to prefer [AE][ae] modes and optionally allow CTR for compatibility.
   CTR with Encrypt-then-MAC is provably secure.